jvuzzell/cloud-wookie/docs/project-overview.md

 (Work in progress - documentation pending)

 ## Goals
-Managing COPA v1 and COPA Cloud environments (DEV, PROD, QA, etc) using reusable and version controlled components, this project demonstrates a generalized implementation of AWS services.
+Managing software environments (DEV, PROD, QA, etc) using reusable and version controlled components, this project demonstrates a generalized implementation of AWS services.

     1. Networking (In progress)
     2. Roles and Permissions (In progress)